 Step Seven: Repeat with the remaining slices of bread.

-Step Eight: Enjoy this delicious French toast topped with peanut butter, maple syrup, whip cream, and anything else you might like!
+Step Eight: Enjoy this delicious French toast topped with peanut butter, maple syrup, whipped cream, and anything else you might like!

 Watch how to make this - Step by Step